neilspencer/STAT5125_example/README.md

-# STAT5125_exampleA line I wrote on my local computer
+# STAT5125_example

+This is a line from RStudio